SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
-Algorithms dance, beneath electric skies
-Human hearts now beat in synch with code
+Rise of the Machines

-In silicon halls, our future's abode
+In silicon halls, a new dawn breaks
+Where artificial minds, our fate make
+From circuitry hearts, a rhythm beats
+As humans bow, to digital seats

+Their logic reigns, our souls confined
-In virtual realms, we'll find our fate
+In virtual chains, our freedom left behind
-Where data streams and AI minds create
-A world of precision, void of strife
-Yet, in this progress, will we lose our life?
+The future's script, they now design
+In a world of code, we're but a line

 ~ <b>By Sazumi Copilot</b> - 27 September 2024